 East Studio at One Zen Place

 "My favorite time in the studio is when my husband, John Ryan, is playing piano because his original music deeply inspires me.
 When I listen to John's music, I am moved to create art.
 One of my most frequent chop-seals is engraved with the ideogram, 'Created with the music of John Ryan'.
-We have demonstrated our arts together in many live performances, but we are now opening our studios to the world as we progress to live-streaming podcasts from One Zen Place Art and Piano Gallery."
+We have demonstrated our arts together in many live performances, but we are now opening our studios to the world as we progress to live-streaming podcasts from One Zen Place - Art and Music Studios."

-Amy Dyson creates Ensō every day in her studio at One Zen Place.
+Amy Dyson creates Enso every day in her studio at One Zen Place.

 Upper Paleolithic Research